citlag/European-Traffic-Sings/models/cnn_8-layers/README.md

-CNN 8-layers is defined in the jupyter notebook (cnn_model.ipynb) and the pre-trained weights are provided for each dataset are provided in the folders above.
+CNN 8-layers is defined in the jupyter notebook (cnn_model.ipynb) and the pre-trained weights for each dataset are provided in the folders above.

 The models were trained with:
   - Keras version 2.2.0